malariagen/vector-data/docs/ag3/api.md

 # Ag3 API

-This page provides documentation for functions in the [malariagen_data](https://github.com/malariagen/malariagen-data-python) Python package for accessing `Ag3` data.
+This page provides documentation for functions in the [malariagen_data](https://github.com/malariagen/malariagen-data-python) Python package for accessing *Anopheles gambiae* data.

 ## Ag3()